When is the best time to accept an injury compensation offer?

 Offering you a panel solicitor

-Once an insurer knows that you intend to seek legal advice, they may recommend you use one of their panel solicitors.
+If an insurer knows you're seeking legal advice, they may suggest you use one of their panel solicitors.
+However, these solicitors rely on ongoing work from the insurer, creating a clear conflict of interest.

 Read more: